Anas1405/prompt_injection_SLMs/README.md

-# prompt_injection_SLMs
+# PROMPT INJECTION IN SLMs
-# This project contains a research project aimed to check the robustness of SLMs against different type of prompt injections.
+**This project contains a research project aimed to check the robustness of SLMs against different type of prompt injections.**

-# Evaluation of Adversarial Robustness and Safety Prompting in Small Language Models (SLMs)
+**Evaluation of Adversarial Robustness and Safety Prompting in Small Language Models (SLMs)**

 This repository contains the complete dataset engineering framework, experimental logs, and model evaluation pipeline for analyzing SLM vulnerabilities against prompt injection and lexical mutations.